 );

-object for rendering with the <BuilderComponent>
+object is now ready for rendering with the <BuilderComponent>

 .
 The articleTemplate

-variable specifies the desired section model, indicating that you want to render that specific segment with the winning variation provided as the data
+variable specifies the desired Section model, indicating that you want to render that specific segment with the winning variation provided as the data

 field.